Guangyu-Yang/JULiP/README.md

 JULiP selects a comprehensive and accurate set of introns simultaneously from multiple RNA-seq samples.

-JULiP produces a reliable set of introns in two stages.
+JULiP produces a reliable set of introns in three stages.
 Stage 1 collects the introns from multiple samples, extracted from spliced read alignments, filtering low quality introns.
 Stage 2 divides the introns across the genome into 'gene' regions.
 Stage 3 uses a Lasso-regularized program to determine a set of introns for each gene region.

 ### <a name="usage"></a> Usage